smbjorklund/media_update/doc/terms.md

 ## Subjects

-This section describes terms related to the university's subjects of study.
+This section describes terms related to the university’s subjects of study.

 ### Cristin

-System used by all researcher in Norway to register all work of science that's been done.
+System used by all researcher in Norway to register all work of science that’s been done.
 All papers go here, but also entries for when some researcher has been mentioned in media.
 This is the [CRIStin site](http://www.cristin.no).